|Fantasy football player rankings|

-18. Matt Schaub, Houston: 2,241 yards, 9 TDs, 9 INTs, 1 300-yard game.
-Missed 5 full games and parts of several others in first season in Houston, but surging Texans are now officially in favor of hiring qualified offensive linemen.
+17. Matt Schaub, Houston: 2,241 yards, 9 TDs, 9 INTs, 1 300-yard game.
+Missed 5 full games and parts of several others in painful first season in Houston, but surging Texans are now officially in favor of hiring qualified offensive linemen.
 (Just be sure to take backup Sage Rosenfels, too.)

 19. Vince Young, Tennessee: 2,546 yards, 9 TDs, 17 INTs, 3 TDs rushing, 395 yards rushing, 1 300-yard game.
 Did I really predict a huge year for this guy last year?
 In proper knee-jerk fashion, let's go with a disastrous '08.

-28. Alex Smith, San Francisco: 914 yards, 2 TDs, 4 INTs.
+26. Alex Smith, San Francisco: 914 yards, 2 TDs, 4 INTs.
 Can new offensive coordinator Martz save him from becoming a massive bust?
-Cleared 200 yards just twice in last 17 games, and may not even beat out Shaun Hill or journeyman J.T.
-O'Sullivan.
+Cleared 200 yards just twice in last 17 games, and may not even beat Shaun Hill for starting job.

-30. Shaun Hill, San Francisco: 501 yards, 5 TDs, 1 INTs.
+28. Shaun Hill, San Francisco: 501 yards, 5 TDs, 1 INT.
 Could be a real steal if (or when) Smith flames out.
 (Move him up several notches if he wins the job in camp.)

 1. LaDainian Tomlinson, San Diego: 1,474 yards and 15 TDs rushing (4.7 yards per carry), 60 catches for 475 yards and 3 TDs, 6 100-yard games.
-Don't start sweating his durability based on the AFC title game injury, nagging preseason aches.
+Don't start sweating his durability based on the AFC title game injury.
 TD machine has only missed one game in seven seasons.